eirikt/default-webapp-vue-vite-vercel/README.md

 } satisfies Config
 ```
 ...which tell Tailwind to scan our `App.vue` when creating our web app's styling.
-(Config we don't yet need are commented out.)
+(Configuration settings we don't yet need are commented out.)

 Create initial application stylesheet `main.css` file:
 ```shell